wleddy/bikematch/bikematch/views/templates/bikematch/index.md

 now during the coronavirus outbreak.
 This might include traveling to essential jobs, running crucial errands, or participating in mutual aid for vulnerable people who cannot leave their homes.

-Sacramento Area Bicycle Advocates are connecting those who have an extra bicycle to folks in the community who need one.
+Sacramento Area Bicycle Advocates is connecting those who have an extra bicycle to folks in the community who need one.
 Whether you have a bike or need a bike, contact us via the links below, and we will match you.

 ## How it works: